Transformations in quantum networks via local operations assisted by finitely many rounds of classical communication: Systematic way to determine finite round LOCC transformations which are not possible in a cycle network

-Note that as this is a similarity transformation the set of eigenvalues has to stay invariant.
-As the eigenvalues of $ (H_j^{mb})^TH_j^{mb}$ have to be real and positive this implies that there is no proportionality factor.
-Alternatively, Eq. (\ref{commute5}) can be written as $[(H_j^{mb})^TH_j^{mb}, O_j]=0$ and it is straightforward to solve this equation.
-From the resulting matrices $O_j$ one obtains potential candidates for $\tilde{X}_j^B\otimes \tilde{Y}_j^B=UO_jU^\dagger$.
-We then insert them into Eq. (\ref{commute3}) and evaluate the ones that indeed leave $H_j^B$ invariant up to a factor.
-Note that if one knows the local operators $\tilde{X}_j^B\otimes \tilde{Y}_j^B$ which fulfill Eq. (\ref{commute3}) for the local standard forms one can directly calculate the ones which fulfill Eq. (\ref{commute02}) for a given $H_j$ via the relations $H_j= (M^{-1}\otimes \bar{M}^{-1})^\dagger H_j^B(M^{-1}\otimes \bar{M}^{-1})$ and $X\otimes Y=M\tilde{X}_j^BM^{-1}\otimes \bar{M}\tilde{Y}_j^B\bar{M}^{-1}$.
 The explicit symmetries for all local standard forms can be found in Appendix~B. Using the method presented in \cite{Belldiagonal} one can identify the matrices $M$ and $\bar{M}$ which relate $H_j$ to its local standard form and with this it is easy to determine the matrices $X$ and $Y$ which fulfill Eq.~(\ref{commute02}).
 Determining from the so obtained operators whether there exists a way of concatenating them to form a symmetry on $N-1$ party allows to straightforwardly employ the necessary conditions in Eqs.~(\ref{commute}) and (\ref{notcommute}) to identify states that cannot be reached via finite round LOCC protocols in cycle networks.
-In the following we will use Eqs.~(\ref{commute}) and (\ref{finiteLOCCk}) also to determine the class of states which can be reached with a LOCC protocol where each party measures solely once.
+In the following, we will use Eqs.~(\ref{commute}) and (\ref{finiteLOCCk}) also to determine the class of states which can be reached with a LOCC protocol where each party measures solely once.